fnix/activestorage-resumable/README.md

 localStorage, allowing to resume an upload even after a browser restart.

 ### Resumable upload installation
+1. Export an environment variable called UPLOAD_ORIGIN_URL with the upload origin URL, for example 'http://localhost:3000'.
+You can also create a `config/initializers/activestorage_resumable.rb` with the following:

+    ```ruby
+    ActiveStorage::Resumable.configure do |config|
+      config.upload_origin_url = 'https://mydomain.test:3000'
+    end
+    ```
-1. Include `activestorage-resumable.js` in your application's JavaScript bundle.
+2. Include `activestorage-resumable.js` in your application's JavaScript bundle.

     Using the asset pipeline:
     ```js